 Heteroskedasticity in the linear probability model

-Chapter 8 do-file
+Chapter 8 Do-file

 CHAPTER 9 REGRESSION WITH TIME-SERIES DATA: STATIONARY VARIABLES